emdgroup/react-lib/packages/auth/README.md

 • `Optional` **redirect**: `boolean`

-Perform redirect after successful authentication, default to `true`.
+Automatically redirect the user to the login URL and to the entrypoint after successful authentication.
+Disabling this will disable all redirects.
+Defaults to `false`.

 ## UserSession